 Q: When are new Seals of Transparency released?
 How often do you recommend updating your nonprofit profile?

 A: As part of our commitment to improving the data standard around nonprofit information, we change the requirements to earn a Seal of Transparency each year, the seals are typically available around the March time frame.
-To earn the most recent Seal of Transparency, you must fill out all required fields marked with a red asterisk (*).
+To earn the most recent Seal of Transparency, you must fill out all required fields marked with an asterisk (*).
 We release a guide on what’s new to show you what exactly you need to update.
 Click here to view the PDF.

 We recommend updating your profile at least 1-2 times per year to keep your information fresh.
 While the time of year is relative to your organization, we recommend updating your profile at the beginning of the year, upon the completion of your Form 990, or before the giving season (late October, early November).
 That way your financials, yearly metrics, program & leadership information, and more are current and up-to-date for the 10 million users on GuideStar and millions more via our partner networks such as AmazonSmile, Network for Good, and Facebook.

 Q: Can a Seal of Transparency expire?